Cities / Beijing / Beijing New Talent Academy

 Family experience splits.
 Those who like the school describe engaged teachers, a structured curriculum and friendly admissions staff.
 The harder thread, including from former teachers, is that quality has wobbled in recent years and that operations have at times prioritised presentation over substance.
 Some parents have flagged questions about how internal entrance assessments are scored.
 The honest framing is that this is a Chinese-led school with international wrap, sensibly placed for Shunyi families who want the multi-pathway senior school without the fees of the marquee names.
 Subject-level teacher continuity is uneven.

-• One 2024 Reddit poster ranked it as another low-tier school and named a senior leader as a problem hire from previous Beijing posts.
+- One 2024 parent ranked it as another low-tier school and named a senior leader as a problem hire from previous Beijing posts.

-• Reviews aggregated from teaching and school-finder sites describe a divide between strong university outcomes for top students and complaints from former teachers that the academy prioritises image over teaching.
+- Reviews from former teachers and parents describe a divide between strong university outcomes for top students and complaints from former teachers that the academy prioritises image over teaching.

-• Some parent feedback in those aggregated reviews argues the school is effectively a Chinese private school for affluent families rather than a genuine international school, despite the branding.
+- Some parents argue the school is effectively a Chinese private school for affluent families rather than a genuine international school, despite the branding.